By Editorial Team

 Click "OK" to apply the selected Pantone color to your foreground color.
 You can now use this color in your Photoshop document, and the Pantone reference will be preserved.

-Step 1: Use an Online Converter
+Step 1: Use a Professional Converter

 Step 2: Enter Your HEX Code